Living 24 years as an undiagnosed autistic female

 Growing up, my family and I saw these things and just thought that I had some weird anxiety thing going on.
 It was a complex mess of things that I hated trying to explain to other people.
 It most likely ran in the family.
 One aunt is a really picky eater, the other stresses out about sticking to schedules and routines, and my mom gets easily overwhelmed in crowds.
 I just happened to be oh-so-lucky enough to inherit all of my relatives’ eccentricities.
 Not one person considered that I might’ve been autistic.

 Another common autistic trait that went under the radar was my special interests.
 But for me, my interests were quite usual for girls.
-I loved Paris growing up, I was obsessed with American Girl, went through a peculiar Full House stage in middle school, absolutely loved Glee in high school, and I’m currently a huge history and space nerd.
+I loved Paris growing up, I was obsessed with American Girl, went through a peculiar Full House stage in middle school, absolutely loved Glee in high school, and I’m currently a huge history, space nerd, and lover of anything to do with a steampunk wheelchair.
 And do NOT get me started with how my favorite movies were made!
 With many of these, I felt that it was weird to be obsessed with them, so I would try to be into them less so I could seem a little more normal, even if the only person who noticed and cared was me.

 I really want to get an official diagnosis, so I don’t feel like I’m lying, but telling people has been so freeing.
 All of my “quirks” can be summed up in one word: autism.
 I no longer tried to hide them because they were so easy to explain.
 As soon as I accepted it, I no longer felt weird.
 I started using tips and hacks for autistic people and my life has been easier.
 I’m more confident now that I’ve accepted it.
 Now, it’s just a case of making it through the US healthcare system in its current, trainwreck-ish form to get that official stamp.